PerttuHamalainen/MediaAI/README.md

 | Week 2 | - | Lecture: Text Generation | Lecture: Optimization | Lecture: Game AI | Lecture: Computational Creativity |
 | Week 3 | - | Student Projects | Student Projects | Student Projects | Student Projects |

 The lessons each include lecture slides and/or exercises.
-The exercises are in the form of Jupyter notebooks, and the links below open the notebooks in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), for which you need a Google account.
+The exercises are in the form of Jupyter notebooks (details: scroll down), and the exercise links open the notebooks in [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#), for which you need a Google account.
 [A note on Jupyter Notebooks, Colab, and other environments](Lessons/Jupyter_Colab_etc.md).

 *Note that we don't expect all students to complete all the exercises.* If you can't figure something out, at least try reading and understanding the provided solutions.
 Also, please do ask for help.